FahadKhalid/CurrencyExchange/README.md

 * **Kotlin** Coroutines: Used to handle asynchronous operations smoothly, providing a better alternative to callback-based approaches.
 * **Retrofit**: For network communication with APIs.
 It simplifies API calls and response handling.
 * **Mockk**: A mocking framework used in unit testing to mock dependencies and simulate various behaviors during tests.
-* Kotlinx Serialization: Used to handle serialization and deserialization of JSON objects.
+* **Kotlinx Serialization**: Used to handle serialization and deserialization of JSON objects.
 * **JUnit**: For unit testing the ViewModel and repository layers, ensuring business logic and UI states are correct.
 * **Truth**: Used for assertions in your unit tests.
 It is a library for fluent assertions, allowing you to write clear and readable test expectations.
 * **Lottie**: Used for integrating Lottie animations in Jetpack Compose UI.
 This helps in rendering rich animations in your UI with Lottie files (e.g., JSON-based animations).